Somayajna

 The Somayajna (सोमयज्ञ) or Somayaga (ISO: Sōmayāga) or Soma sacrifice is a Hindu ritual.
-It is a type of yajna associated with the lunar cycle, and regarded to be performed for the maintenance of the cosmic order.
+It is a type of Yajna associated with the lunar cycle, and regarded to be performed for the maintenance of the cosmic order.

 This ritual is based on methods described in the Vedas.
-Soma is used as the main offering in this yajna, regarded to be able to propitiate deities.
+Soma is used as the main offering in this Yajna, regarded to be able to propitiate deities.
 It is prescribed to be performed only by the Brahmanas.
+A priest who performs this Yajna is termed as a Somayaji.

 Types

 The seven types of Somayajna are: